-Records (continued) This information should be recorded in the individual's GP record.
-Where vaccine is administered outside the GP setting, appropriate health records should be kept and the individual's GP informed.
-When vaccine is administered to individuals under 19 years of age, notify the local Child Health Information Systems (CHIS) team using the appropriate documentation or pathway as required by any local or contractual arrangement.
-A record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy. ------------------------------- ---
+Records (continued) The local Child Health Information Systems (CHIS) team must be notified using the appropriate documentation or pathway as required by any local or contractual arrangement.
+A record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy. ------------------------------- --